 Peer advisors are William & Mary students like you that have studied abroad.
 Our trained peer advisors and help you find programs of interest and can answer most of your questions, especially those about local culture, applying/registering on-line, required procedures, transfer credits, applying for a visa or passport and special tips on how to make the most of an abroad experience.

 Staff Advisors can assist with questions about specific programs, academic differences, health and safety, transfer credits, W&M study abroad polices and procedures and much more.

-Questions or make an appointment?
-Email a Peer Advisor
+Questions or want to make an appointment?
+Email a Peer Advisor.

 Peer Advisors - General advising & the following regions, countries, programs, providers and majors